KevinCurtisDev/Simon_game/README.md

 Post CSS – Post CSS was used in order to make the css more organised and manageable.
 Flexbox was implemented to achieve the sites responsive design.

-Normalize.css was used to implement a css reset.

-Javascript (es2015) – javascript was used to implement the service worker script in order to allow site functionality when the user is offline.
+Javascript (es2015) – javascript was used to implement the game logic and interactive features including sounds, visuals and dynamic feedback of lives, level, high score and difficulty setting.

 Gulp was used as the project task runner, to compress, organise and compile the final distribution of the web app.